tinymlcontest/tinymlcontest2022_demo_evaluation/How to validate X-CUBE-AI model on board.md

 There is one difference from the above document：

-1. When enabling CubeAI package, you should choose `Application Temp`.
+1. When selecting X-Cube-AI package, you should choose `Application Temp`.

    <img src="https://raw.githubusercontent.com/AugustZTR/picbed/master/img/image-20220826184229102.png" alt="image-20220826184229102" style="zoom:50%;" />